- ACRONYMS AND DEFINITIONS

 - Symptomatic treatments

-- Guaifenesin (expectorant) and dextromethorphan (cough suppressant) (e.g. Mucinex DM, Robitussin DM) - can suppress cough and loosen chest congestion
+- Guaifenesin (expectorant) and dextromethorphan (cough suppressant) (e.g., Mucinex DM, Robitussin DM)

-- Albuterol - in patients with reactive airway symptoms (wheezing), albuterol may be useful
+- Albuterol - may be helpful in patients with wheezing

-- Intranasal steroids (e.g. Flonase, Nasonex) - intranasal steroids help relieve nasal congestion
+- Intranasal steroids (e.g., Flonase, Nasonex) - nasal congestion

-- Oral antihistamines (e.g. Claritin, Allegra, Zyrtec) - oral antihistamines may decrease secretions and suppress sneezing
+- Oral antihistamines (e.g., Claritin, Allegra, Zyrtec) - may decrease secretions and suppress sneezing

-- Chronic bronchitis is defined as a productive cough for ≥ 3 months in each of 2 successive years
+- Chronic bronchitis is defined as a productive cough for ≥ 3 months in each of 2 successive years.
+It is typically associated with smoking and chronic obstructive pulmonary disease (COPD).

 - The ARTIC PC trial enrolled 432 children with symptoms consistent with acute bronchitis